David Fox is a self-taught artist who has been drawing most of his life. He works in oils, watercolors and pen and ink.

 More recently, David has created architectural sketch coloring books of New York and Philadelphia, which include line drawings of iconic landmarks of these two major cities.
 David has also authored a coloring book of the Borough of Narberth, which depicts life in small town USA.

-Prints of David's watercolors are available at the Philadelphia Museum of Art and the Pennsylvania Academy of Fine Arts along with postcards that display images of his work.
-David is currently working on illustrations for several children's books.
+Prints of David's watercolors are available at the Philadelphia Museum of Art and the Pennsylvania Academy of Fine Arts, along with puzzles, postcards and mugs that display images of his work.